 Don’t worry though.
 You can also purchase much smaller turkey necks which will be a more appropriate size for smaller breed dogs.
 You could also cut up fresh turkey necks yourself into smaller, more manageable pieces, or even opt to give them chicken neck or duck necks instead, which are much smaller and still doggy friendly.

 What to know before giving turkey necks to your dog

-If your dog is not used to eating raw meat or freeze dried meat, take it slow.
+If your dog is not used to eating a raw meat diet or freeze dried meat, take it slow.
 Diet changes which happen too fast can give your pooch a bad bout of diarrhea or vomiting.
 In many cases, pet parents mistakenly blame this upset on the food, which in fact, it was simply the timing.

-Start out by giving them a smaller piece and see how it goes.
+Start out by giving them a smaller piece of turkey neck and see how it goes.
 Feed raw, or cooked turkey neck, a per your dog’s and your preference.
-If they seem to be handling it well, with no signs of vomiting or diarrhea, then you can give them turkey or chicken necks as often as 2-3 times per week, and they’ll be thrilled.
+If they seem to be handling it well, with no signs of vomiting or diarrhea, then you can give them turkey or chicken neck as often as 2-3 times per week, and they’ll be thrilled.

 It’s also a good idea to supervise your dog when they are eating turkey necks, at least for the first few times.
 Some dogs can be.. over eager about eating and cause themselves issues.
 You may need to step in and try to curb this behavior and teach them better eating habits.

 This is a good practice for anything your dog is eating though.
 Eating too fast can cause severe issues like bloat, so you want to stop these behaviors when you see them.
 For dogs that just can’t help themselves though, a slow feeder or puzzle bowl is often the way to go.